2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

 1. ✅ Entity Serialization Improvements
 1. ⏳ Language editing permissions - improve, test, finalize, document - ca. 3-5d
     1. also allow non-admins to possibly translate resources
-1. Ability to set default compiler in Dnn to always be Roslyn
+1. ✅⌛ Ability to set/force compiler in Dnn to always be Roslyn (implemented, but not officially released/supported)
-1. Ability to include Dlls in the compile process for Dnn/Oqtane
+1. ✅⌛ Ability to include Dlls in the compile process for Dnn/Oqtane (implemented, but not officially released/supported)

 ## Post LTS